-I am sorry to hear about your marriage, and the fact that you had to go for khula after only two and a half years of marriage.
+I am sorry to hear about your marriage and the fact that you had to go for khula after only two and a half years of marriage.
 It must have been a very disappointing and traumatic experience for you as we do not expect to get married only to end up divorced, especially after such a short period of time.
 We also do not expect to enter such a sacred relationship such as marriage only to be manipulated, abused, and treated with disdain.

 Sister even though you expressed an intense love for your husband, I encourage you to explore what it is that you loved about him.
 From your account, he sounds like he is abusive, inappropriate, unsupportive, nor is he protective of you or your family.
 What is it exactly that you like about him?
 Insha’Allah, please begin a journal to help sort out your feelings and emotions regarding this.

 I kindly suggest you list all his positive qualities and traits that attract you.
-On the other side of the page, please write down the traits, actions and behaviors which have hurt you and which are not Islamic.
+On the other side of the page, please write down the traits, actions, and behaviors which have hurt you and which are not Islamic.
 Analyze the two lists; do his positive qualities negate his bad qualities?
 Is this the type of person that you want to be married to for the rest of your life?

 Islamic Behaviors in Marriage

 It is a common feature of one who is abusive (whether emotionally, psychologically, or physically), to blame their victims.
 As you stated he did blame you, indicating it was your fault that you were upset, depressed and had anxiety.
 He tried to negate his role in the formation of your feelings.
-He indicated that you were responsible for your “bad health”, when indeed it was his actions and his family’s that have created the situation of emotional distress within you.
+He indicated that you were responsible for your “bad health”, when indeed it was his actions and his family that has created the situation of emotional distress within you.

-According to Islamic values and foundations, a wife is to be treated with loving kindness, mercy, compassion, and protection.
+According to Islamic values and foundations, a wife is to be treated with loving-kindness, mercy, compassion, and protection.
 Your husband has done none of this.
 In fact, he has supported and even encouraged his family in manipulative and abusive ways towards you.
 This is not Islamic behavior; in fact, it is quite devious and haram.